acheong08/ChatGPT/README.md

 > ## Notice: A cloudflare bypass has been found.
 Documentation needs to be updated but it now works.

+This is the library implementation.
+For an API that scales, check out https://github.com/ChatGPT-Hackers/ChatGPT-API-server (By me as well)

 # Usage

 ## Installation